skx/sysbox/README.md

 ## validate-json

-Validate `*.json` files from the current working-directory, or the named directory, recursively.
+Validate JSON files for correctness and syntax-errors.

 ## validate-yaml

-Validate `*.yaml`/`*.yml` files from the current working-directory, or the named directory, recursively.
+Validate YAML files for correctness and syntax-errors.

 ## with-lock